Skip to main content

 Most ATS systems use a 60-70 threshold.
 Below that, your resume goes to a "review later" bucket recruiters rarely revisit.
 Above 75, you reliably reach a human.
 Above 85, you tend to get prioritized.

-Is the resume scorer free?
+Is the resume scanner free?
 Do I need to sign up?

 The score, your letter grade, and the top 3 missing keywords are free with no signup.
 Sign up (also free, no credit card) to get the full tailored resume — all missing keywords flagged, AI-rewritten bullets that integrate them naturally, and a downloadable ATS-friendly PDF.
 Free plan includes 3 tailored resumes per month.